Chanel-Diep/playbook/_guides/contributing.md

 If you know how to create a pull request, then all you need to know is that this repository is available at <https://github.com/dxw/playbook>

-If you're not sure how to create a pull request, then don't worry, here is a guide on how to create one through Netlify CMS, the content management system the Play.
+If you're not sure how to create a pull request, then don't worry, here is a guide on how to create one through Netlify CMS (the content management system we use).

 ## What you will need